Here are a few guidelines to address sexual health needs:

 - Just as in the United States, STI/STDs and HIV/AIDS are present abroad.
 Maintain safe sex practices abroad to reduce your risk.

-- If you are ever a victim of sexual assault while abroad, you can contact your on-site program staff, the Education Abroad Office, UofSC Police, or UofSC's Sexual Assault and Violence Intervention & Prevention office.
+- If you are ever a victim of sexual assault while abroad, you can contact your on-site program staff, the Education Abroad Office, USC Police, or USC's Sexual Assault and Violence Intervention & Prevention, which is a confidential resource.
 See the Crime & Interpersonal Violence page for more information regarding sexual assault reporting procedures.